 Black and White, #’s 1-75

 The Spiritual Mechanics of Labor and Rest, is a handmade and hand printed linocut edition of 100 impressions from 2020.
 The image is 15″ x 24″ and is printed on archival paper, Zerkall Book Smooth 145 GSM, made in Germany and torn to size, 18″ x 27″.
-Numbers 1- 75 of the edition will be printed with black ink on white paper, while numbers 76 – 100 will be printed with sepia (brown) ink on cream colored paper.
-The black and white prints will be ready for shipping beginning on March 23rd.
-The sepia and cream prints will be available a few weeks later.
+Numbers 1- 75 of the edition are printed with black ink on white paper, while numbers 76 – 100 will be printed with sepia ( dark brown) ink on cream colored paper.
+Here is a link to them.

 The Spiritual Mechanics... began as a way of building a repository or archive for many of the symbols that help me to understand my place and function in the world and the Kingdom of Heaven.
 It is, after a fashion, an info-graphic which serves a developing theology around the ancient kinship of labor to worship.